bongiozzo/musica_mustdie/output/band_exit13.md

 # Exit-13

-Дискография
+## Дискография

-"Don't Spare The Green Love" 1993, Grindcore
+### "Don't Spare The Green Love" 1993, Grindcore

+1. Anthropocentric Conundrum
+2. Reevaluate Life
+3. Gaia
+4. Unintended Lyrical Befuddlement
+5. An Outline Of Intellectual Rubbish
+6. Where Is Exit-13
+7. Ecotopian Visions
+8. Constant Persistance Of Annoyance
+9. Inbreeding Populations
+10.Self-Misunderstood Cerebral Masturbations
+11.The Funk Song
+12.Get High On Life
+13.Disemboweling Party
+14.Shattnerspackle
+15.Spare The Wrench Surrender The Earth*
+16.Only Hypocrisy Prohibits Legality*
+17 Only Protest Gives A Hope Of Life*

+ Bill Yurkiewicz - Vocals
+ Steve O'Donell - Guitar
+ Joel Dupietro - Bass
+ Pat McCahan - Drums, Backing Vocals

+All Music By Steve O'Donell
+All Lyrics By Bill Yurkiewicz
+Produced By EXIT - 13
+Engineered By Al.B.Cox
+Recorded June-July 1990 At Studio 213 Dilsburg PA

+(p)&(c) 1993 RELAPSE Records

-"" 1994, Grindcore
+### "" 1994, Grindcore

-"...Just A Few More Hits" 1995, Grindcore
+### "...Just A Few More Hits" 1995, Grindcore

+1. Legalize Hemp Now
+2. A Man And His Lawnmower *
+3. Oral Fixation
+4. Constant Persistencve Of Annoyance
+5. Wake Up And Change !
+6. Snakes And Alligators

+ Bill Yurkiewicz - Vocals, Lyrics, Samples
+ Steve O'Donell - Guitars
+ Dan Lilker - Bass
+ Scott Lewis - Drums, Percussion

+All Music By Steve O'Donell
+All Lyrics By Bill Yurkiewicz
+Except * Written By DEAD KENNEDYS.
+Produced By EXIT - 13
+Engineered By Bill Grabowski.
+Recorded At Smash Studios, New York City.

+(P)&(C) 1995 RELAPSE Records

 ## Отношения с другими группами